craydotpro/react-pay/README.md

 - `testnet` (boolean, optional): Whether to use the testnet.
 Default is `false`.
 - `apiKey` (string): Your API key for authentication.
 - payload
-  - `destinationToken` (string): Token address of the token to be used for payment.
   - `destinationAddress` (string): The wallet address of the receiver.
   - `destinationChain` (number): The chain ID of the destination blockchain.
   - `amount` (string): The amount to be paid in USD.